 The Giver seems to be one of those books that I missed growing up and I honestly regret that I did!
 I was instantly sucked into the book and I had trouble putting it down, by far one of the best dystopian novels I’ve ever read.
 The story centers on the idea of memory being key to obtaining knowledge and control.
 It is a coming of age story for young Jonas as he is given the gift of memory, both good and bad, as his eyes are opened to the world around him.

 Speaking of dystopia, the novel did the genre right.
 The community that Jonas lives in really is perfect – daily life is heavily monitored and structured.
 The social order of things is just accepted as the way things are and no one questions anything because nobody knows how, and that was perhaps the most terrifying thing of all.
-I felt a sense of dread for some of the characters in the novel who were completely blind to the awful things about to happen to them as the story unfolded.
+I felt a sense of dread for some of the characters in the novel who were completely blind to the awful things about to happen.

 “The worst part of holding the memories is not the pain.
 It’s the loneliness of it.
 Memories need to be shared.”